breslavsky/1c-test/README.md

 1. Code should be written only **in English.**
 2. Create **fork** of this repository.
-3. Write in `README.md` how to deploy solution to configuration.
+3. Write `DEPLOY.md` how to deploy solution to configuration.
 4. Send link to your pull request.

 # Reward